Harry Chauvel: Gallipoli

 On 9 July 1915, Chauvel was promoted to brigadier general, back-dated to when he assumed command of the 1st Light Horse Brigade on 10 December 1914.
 He spent six weeks in Egypt, in June and July, in hospital with pleurisy, but returned in time for the August offensive, for which he was mentioned in despatches.
 Chauvel was acting commander of the New Zealand and Australian Division for short periods in September and October in Godley's absence.
-Then on 6 November 1915, he became commander of the 1st Division, and was promoted to major general.
-He commanded this division through the final phase of the Gallipoli Campaign, the evacuation, and the reorganisation in Egypt in February and March 1916.
+Then on 6 November 1915, he became commander of the 1st Division, and was promoted to temporary major general.
+He commanded this division through the final phase of the Gallipoli campaign, the evacuation, and the reorganisation in Egypt in February and March 1916.
 For his part in the evacuation, he was mentioned in despatches.
 His role in the campaign as a whole was recognised by his appointment as a Companion of the Order of the Bath.